ASM DIGITAL EDUCTION HUB

 • Monitor Discussions – Walk around and monitor the discussion stage.

-• Timed-Pair-Share – If you notice that one person in each pair is dominating the conversation, you can switch to “Timed-Pair-Share.”
-In this modification, you provide each partner a certain amount of time to talk.
+• Timed-Pair-Share – If you notice that one person in each pair is dominating the conversation, you can switch to “Timed-Pair-Share.”Teaching-learning strategy in this modification, you provide each partner a certain amount of time to talk.
 For example, say that Students #1 and #3 will begin the discussion.
 After 60 seconds, call time and ask the others to share their ideas.

 • Questioning – Think-Pair-Share can be used for a single question or a series of questions.
-You might use it one time at the beginning of class to say “What do you know about ________?” or at the end of class to say “What have you learned today?”
+You might use it one time at the beginning of class to say Teaching-learning strategy “What do you know about ________?” or at the end of class to say “What have you learned today?”

-• Merits of TPS method:
+• Merits of TPS method Teaching-learning strategy:

 • The students are capable to learn from each other